bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter4 - Moves/4 - Moves.md

 #
 *237 SESSION MOVES*
 > [!note] # ADVENTURE MOVES
 > The adventure moves encompass broadly useful actions to overcome obstacles, reinforce your position, conduct investigations, influence others, and support your fellow protagonists.
-When you face a peril or try to gain leverage, and another move does not apply, you’ll likely find your answer among these moves.
+When you face a peril or try to gain leverage, and another move does not apply, you’ll likely find your answer among these moves. ^Adventure-Moves

 ## FACE DANGER
 **When you attempt something risky or react to an imminent threat,** envision your action and roll.
 If you act…